 3. Inspiring Others

 Indian weddings can become a show in the most superficial ways possible – like the obscene displays of wealth that scream, “Look at how rich we are!”
-But it can also be an opportunity to showcase the beliefs that you hold dear, which not only is meaningful for you, but also for the older and younger generations who are attending your wedding.
+But it can also be an opportunity to showcase the beliefs that you hold dear, which not only are meaningful for you, but also for the older and younger generations who are attending your wedding.
 Vaibhav and Parag did this when it came time for blessings given to the bride, traditionally offered by only women.
 In addition to having women come give blessings and whisper words of marital wisdom in their ear, they also included same-sex couples.

 In hindsight, the rigidity surrounding this is something I wish I personally had pushed harder against.
 Hindu rites were new to me since I’m Punjabi Sikh, and I was told that only married women were allowed to offer their blessings to me during the ceremony.
-There are SO many women in my family who are divorced, and their blessings don’t mean any less to me then getting them from someone who is married.
+There are women in my family who are divorced, and their blessings don’t mean any less to me then getting them from someone who is married.
 In the end my relatives felt uncomfortable going against convention and my immediate family urged me not to stir the pot.
 It wasn’t a sticking point to the parties involved and many have forgotten about it by now, but going against my personal convictions and not fighting harder to get rid of that patriarchal thinking is one of the biggest regrets I have about my wedding.